 Symbolic Regression (SR) generates inherently interpretable models by producing explicit mathematical formulas that serve as explanations, making it appealing for settings where transparency is essential.
 This has fueled interest in SR not only as a scientific discovery tool but also as a foundation for interpretable prediction models.
 Conventional SR approaches, such as Genetic Programming (GP), typically rely on stochastic, population-based search heuristics that are computationally expensive and struggle with high-dimensional datasets.

 General-purpose SR methods target arbitrary functional forms, but the equations they are benchmarked against often reflect domain-specific characteristics.
-In the AI Feynman benchmark dataset for SR \citep{udrescu2020ai}, consisting of 100 physics equations of which 45 are signomial functions.
+The AI Feynman benchmark dataset for SR \citep{udrescu2020ai} consists of 100 physics equations of which 45 are signomial functions.
 Figure~\ref{fig:benchmark_comparison} compares how our method recovers these structurally tractable equations relative to existing approaches.

 As shown in Figure~\ref{fig:benchmark_comparison}, established SR methods, including the state-of-the art deep learning approach DGSR \citep{holt2024deep}, do not fully exploit this simplicity.
-Baseline methods were evaluated without restricting to signomial forms; however constraining gplearn \citep{stephens2016gplearn} and PySR to such forms did not improve performance, while DGSR's architecture precluded such constraints.
-This observation suggests an opportunity: rather than relying on computationally expensive heuristic search over vast expression spaces, we can directly target this prevalent structural pattern.
+Baseline methods were evaluated without restricting to signomial forms; however, constraining gplearn \citep{stephens2016gplearn} and PySR to such forms did not improve performance, while DGSR's architecture precluded such constraints.
+This observation suggests an opportunity: rather than relying on a computationally expensive heuristic search over vast expression spaces, we can directly target this prevalent structural pattern.

-While our formulation is inspired by SR benchmarks, its utility extends far beyond equation discovery.
-By pairing signomial models with a softmax layer and assigning each class its own signomial, we construct a classifier that delivers competitive performance while producing global, human-readable explanations.
-The resulting model generates not just predictions but explicit equations describing how features influence class probabilities.
-This bridges the gap between the interpretability of SR and the practical demands of modern classification tasks, offering a principled path toward explainable AI in high-stakes applications.
+Although our formulation is inspired by SR benchmarks, its utility extends far beyond equation discovery.
+By pairing signomial models with a softmax layer and assigning each class its own signomial, we construct a classifier that delivers competitive performance while producing global and human-readable explanations.
+The resulting model generates not just predictions but explicit equations that describe how features influence class probabilities.
+This bridges the gap between the interpretability of SR and the practical demands of modern classification tasks, offering a path toward explainable AI in high-stakes applications.

 The primary contributions of this work are: